Instant Delivery

 How Many Pay Periods in a Year?

-• If employees are paid weekly, there are 52 pay periods in a year.
+• Monthly Pay: If employees are paid monthly, they will have 12 pay periods in a year

 How Many Biweekly Pay Periods in 2023?